-From your choice of towel to an all-too-common “dropper don’t,” these are the moves experts say you should stay away from when applying skin care.
+From your choice of towel to an all-too-common “dropper don’t,” these are the moves skin-care experts say you should stay away from when applying skin care.

-Don’t take a dropper to your cheek.
+Don’t take a dropper to the cheek.

-New York dermatologist Joshua Zeichner, MD took to Instagram to “set the record straight” on what he categorizes as a huge mistake he sees skin-care influencers make every day on social media.
+New York dermatologist Joshua Zeichner, MD took to Instagram last year to “set the record straight” on what he categorizes as a huge mistake he sees skin-care influencers make every day on social media.
 “If you’re applying a skin-care product that uses a dropper, do not take that dropper and apply it directly to your cheek,” he advises.
 “You may like the way it looks in your video, but you’re contaminating the tip of the dropper that you are putting right back into the bottle.
 Instead, open the bottle, put a couple of drops on your palm or on the tips of your fingers and then apply it to your face.”

 Don’t forget to wipe down your products.